markmontymark/patterns/README.md

 TODO

 This is by far the most Python I have ever wrote, so probaly has tons of bad habits or bad idioms, so should fix that eventually.

+## Perl6

+Install Perl6

+See notes in perl6/README.md as they're just a couple of steps, though fairly painless.